Carlock1609/PDXCodeGuild/Capstone/proposal.md

     - When submited the page will transition to Profile page.

 ### USER/Influencer:
 - Profile Page-- User can customize their page.
-A profile pic, experience form, photo library, about form, links, body posts.
+A profile pic, experience form, photo library, about form, portfolio links and body posts.
-    - Main function will be asking the user for their Social media accounts, and using beautifulsoup to scrape accounts for user Amounts.
-And Displaying follower counts on profile.
+    - Main function will be asking the user for their Social media accounts, and using beautifulsoup to scrape accounts for follower amounts, and Displaying follower counts on profile.
 - Direct messaging.

 ### USER/Photographer:
 - Profile Page-- User can customize their page.
-A profile pic, experience form, photo library, about, links, body posts.
+A profile pic, experience form, photo library, about form, portfolio links and body posts.
     - User will be able to link their own personal portfolios
 - Direct messaging.

 ### USER/BOTH:
-- Search Page-- Influencer/Photographer will use the search page to search through a list of other photographers or influencers on the application.
+- Search Page-- Influencer/Photographer will use the search page to search through a list of other photographers or influencers on the application database.
 - User can set different filters for better results, (follower count/work experience)
 - Once user clicks on another user, they are able checkout their profile and send direct messages/Make body posts.
 ### PLAY-BY-PLAY-end ----